 When building the brand, we played with colors, built prototypes, and dealt with manufacturing.
 We had fun, got into stressful times, and learned a lot.
 Here are three little random lessons we’ll keep in mind.

-1- Prototype, Talk to People, but don’t Expect them to do Your Job
+1- Prototype, Talk to People, but Don’t Expect them to Do Your Job

 First, let us clarify that virtual prototypes of pictures and 3D models are great.
 However, they are by no means a replacement for physical prototypes.
 Strive to end up with physical prototypes and have other people outside your team interact with them.
 Then, observe, and get feedback from those people.
 This is all obvious, right?
-Here are the little things to watch out from:
+Here are the little things to watch out for:

 During those interactions, know their duty and your job.
 Their duty is to provide personal insights from their perspectives and situations.
 They are not there to suggest solutions to the problems you are trying to solve, that’s your job.